expertneo/FinalExamBPapp/README.md

 ## Backend Framework

-- creating a Web Application with the given backend framework e.g. Spring/ASP.Net Core
+- creating a Web Application with the given backend framework e.g. Spring/ASP.Net Core (can check any code in my repo)
-- understanding the used components
+- understanding the used components (yes, i understand the components)
-- find documentation and usage examples
+- find documentation and usage examples (i am able to do it)
-- understanding the framework and the application as web backend
+- understanding the framework and the application as web backend (Frameworks are large bodies (usually many classes) of prewritten code to which you add your own code to solve a problem in a specific domain.)
-- able to create examples for competencies of web backend
+- able to create examples for competencies of web backend (not sure what the question is)
-- using a templating system e.g. Thymeleaf/Razor Pages
+- using a templating system e.g. Thymeleaf/Razor Pages [controller link](https://github.com/greenfox-academy/daily-checkout/blob/BPappTests/src/main/java/com/greenfox/checkout/controllers/mentor/MainController.java)  [thymeleaf link](https://github.com/greenfox-academy/daily-checkout/blob/BPappTests/src/main/resources/templates/mentor/aggregateSummaryView.html)
-- able to use the framework's special Dependency Injection system
+- able to use the framework's special Dependency Injection system (autowire, refer to the checkout code)
-- usage of the framework's IoC container
+- usage of the framework's IoC container[link](https://github.com/greenfox-academy/daily-checkout/blob/BPappTests/src/test/java/com/greenfox/checkout/configurations/TestConfig.java)  [link for Inversion of Control](https://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/beans.html)
-- able to alter basic configurations
+- able to alter basic configurations (have never touched bean configuration file)
-- understanding the flow of HTTP
+- understanding the flow of HTTP [link for external description](https://stackify.com/spring-mvc/)

 ## Data persistance